AnkitBarad/AppliedMotionProducts/README.md

 This is Applied Motion Products official GitHub account.
-User can download and use latest PLC, HMI and Q program projects.
+User can download and use PLC, HMI, LabView, Python and Q program projects.